-The Shimano Tranx 300 reel and the Shimano Tranx 400 reel are both covered in this review as they are very similar in most aspects.
+The Shimano Tranx 200, Shimano Tranx 300 and the Shimano Tranx 400 reels are all covered in this review as they are very similar in most aspects.

 The Tranx 300 and Tranx 400 are the younger siblings of the infamous Shimano Tranx 500 which is an amazing heavy duty low profile baitcaster reel for your larger saltwater species.

 The Tranx 300 / 400 were introduced to the market in January of 2017.
 Both models come in two different gear ratios 5.8:1 and 7.6:1 the HG or High Gear model which uses a single power handle vs a double paddle.

 Both models combine X-Ship and HEG technologies to give you massive cranking power for big baits and big fish along with the smoothness that Shimano is known for.

 - Excellent baitcasting reels designed for heavy baits, lures and large fish.

 - High level of manufacturing quality with a very durable design.